ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 As long as the threats or risks are considered and addressed, the advantages of OITS provide many significant benefits for the MOJ.

-When used carefully, OITs help you to work more effectively.
+### Summary

+When used carefully, OITs help you to work more effectively and efficiently.
 They should be evaluated and considered as serious and preferable options for performing tasks.

 ## Using OITs